 Impact

-Helm’s plugin verification logic bypasses signature checks when the provenance file (.prov) is missing, enabling the installation of unsigned plugins as if they were legitimate.
-This flaw permits an attacker to deploy arbitrary code through a malicious plugin that will run with the privileges of the Helm process and potentially affect the Kubernetes cluster environment.
+Helm’s plugin verification logic bypasses signature checks when the provenance file (.prov) is missing, allowing unsigned plugins to be installed as if they were legitimate.
+This flaw permits an attacker to deploy arbitrary code through a malicious plugin that will run with the privileges of the Helm process and can impact the Kubernetes cluster environment.

 Affected Systems

 Helm releases from 4.0.0 through 4.1.3 are affected.
-The vulnerability has been remediated in Helm 4.1.4, which restores proper provenance verification before plugin installation.
+The vulnerability was remediated in Helm 4.1.4, which restores proper provenance verification before plugin installation.

 Risk and Exploitability

-The vulnerability carries a CVSS score of 8.4, placing it in the high‑severity range.
-An EPSS score is not provided and the vulnerability is not listed in the CISA KEV catalog.
-The likely attack vector is inferred to involve an adversary supplying a plugin without a provenance file to the Helm installation process; however, the precise exploitation steps are not detailed in the available information.
+The vulnerability carries a CVSS score of 8.4, placing it in the high‑severity range, while its EPSS score is less than 1%, indicating a very low probability of exploitation in the wild.
+The vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is inferred from the description: an adversary could supply a plugin without a provenance file; Helm will install and run it as if it were signed, potentially enabling arbitrary code execution under the Helm process with access to the Kubernetes cluster.

 OpenCVE Enrichment